muriello/DevOps-Project/Getting_Started_With_Jenkins_CI.CD/Pipeline_for_a_node.js_app_with_Jenkins.md

 ***Deploy the node-app***

-Our DigitalOcean server comes with Node but not Git.
-Lets install git using app-get:
+check if the server has Node and git Git installed. if not install git using app-get:

 ```sh
 sudo apt-get install git